ReneR97/domestika-downloader/README.md

 If you want to change the subtitles that will be downloaded, just put the preferred language into the "subtitle_lang" variable.
 But make sure the language is avaiable first.

+Before you can start it, you have to download yt-dlp from here: https://github.com/yt-dlp/yt-dlp/releases.
+Get the lasted version binary and place it in the folder.
+Make sure its named corretly ("yt-dlp.exe").

 After you have done that, just open a terminal and start the script with "npm run start".

 All the courses will be downloaded in a folder called "domestika_courses/{coursename}/".